juhasev/sample-ninja-help/edit-project-links-entry-link.md

 https://surveyengine.com?project=343&g=1

 #### Sending Date data to a survey
 Dates are passed in ISO dates like 2023-01-26.
-Optionally you may pass any date variable as age by enabling the "Cast to Age" toggle.
+Alternatively, you may pass any date variable as age by enabling the "Cast to Age" toggle.
 A typical use case would be to pass in **BIRTH_DATE** as age.

 #### Sending Radio data to a survey
 Radio data is piped using the **Option ID** number visible when you edit the **Data Variable**.
 For example, piping the **EDUCATION** data variable would possibly show the URL as: